jpaulm/gofbp/README.md

 ## Websockets support

-The GoFBP WebSockets support works very similarly to the corresponding `JavaFBP` facilities - see https://github.com/jpaulm/javafbp-websockets#readme - esp. the diagrams at the end.
+The GoFBP WebSockets support works very similarly to the corresponding `JavaFBP` facilities - see https://github.com/jpaulm/javafbp-websockets#readme - esp.
+Fig. 3 and Fig. 4.

 For information about how to use the `GoFBP` Websockets components, see https://jpaulm.github.io/fbp/gofbp_websockets.htm .
 In this test case, we use HTML and JavaScript as the client.